 The Council continues to consider environmental and social issues when purchasing goods and services.
 From June 2016, South Lanarkshire Council was subject to a new Sustainable Procurement Duty, whereby the Council must demonstrate that it has considered sustainability in all of its regulated purchases over £50,000.
-Consequently, whenever anyone makes a purchase above £50,000 on behalf of the Council they need to consider the way they conduct the purchase can:
+Consequently, whenever anyone makes a purchase above £50,000 on behalf of the Council they need to consider how the purchase can: